OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 })
 export class AppModule { }
 ```
 We can now work with this imported module in our app.
-Let's work with that in our AppComponent where will be creating our Navigation bar
+Let's work with that in our AppComponent where will be creating our Navigation bar.
 ### Working with Angular Material Components
 ```html
 <mat-sidenav-container>